crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 #### Advanced settings

-In the `Advanced` part, you can enable/disable the stream mode, choose your cache system for your CrowdSec LAPI, handle your remediation policy and adjust some debug and log parameters.
+In the `Advanced` part, you can enable/disable the stream mode, choose your cache system for your CrowdSec LAPI, handle your remediation policy, manage geolocation feature, adjust some debug parameters and testing parameters.

 ![Communication mode](images/screenshots/config-communication-mode.jpg)